silentorb/design-and-development/content/design/composability.md

 ##  Monoliths

-Breaking separation of concerns leads to monoliths.
+Lack of separation of concerns leads to monoliths.
 Monoliths are bad.

+Inversely, dividing the same concern into two parts can result in convolution.

 ##  Hubs

 Sometimes a system is designed in such a way that it is divided into many components with very clean separation of concern, and then all of those components are tied to a single "master" or "god" component.
-Master components are like dieting during the weekdays and then Ice Cream binging over the weekend.
+Master components are like dieting during the weekdays and then ice cream binging over the weekend.

 Master components usually have two problems: